-You can assign a meaningful ballot identifier (i.e. a ballot ID) to make it easier to manage voter lists and identify voters.
+You can assign a meaningful ballot identifier (i.e. a Ballot ID) to make it easier to manage voter lists and identify voters.

-The following are examples of good ballot IDs:
+The following are examples of Ballot IDs:

 Membership Identification Number

-Or any unique array of numbers such as below:
+Or any unique combination of numbers!

 Setting Up Ballot IDs